Rash of break-ins in University Park Metra parking lots under investigation

 UNIVERSITY PARK, Ill.
-(WLS) --The parking lots at a south suburban Metra station have been plagued by a rash of break-ins, and there's a history of problems.
+(WLS) --The Metra station parking lots in south suburban University Park have been plagued recently by a rash of break-ins.

-When Metra commuters in University Park get off the train and walk to their cars, they hold their berath.

-"Every day I have been anxious that I hope my car is okay, and I have an old car," said Rose Bodie, commuter.
+"Every day I have been anxious that I hope my car is okay, and I have an old car," said Rose Bodie, a commuter.

-Police are investigating the car break-ins in two parking lots near the station.
-Riders said Wednesday night thieves broke into more than a dozen cars.
+Police are investigating car break-ins in two parking lots near the station.
+Riders said Wednesday night that thieves broke into more than a dozen cars.
 They smashed a passenger window of Fred DePaoli's pickup and made off with a mere $8 in cash.

 "I walked around to the passenger side and noticed the window was smashed in, broken glass everywhere and they have through the glove box and rifled through everything in there," DePaoli said.